-Life Map (Tristram Shandy) is an unlimited series in which every print is different.
-The marbled pages are produced by experts using 18th-century processes to take a print from the surface of a moving sheet of water prepared with oil and watercolour.
-Each is therefore a snapshot of an unrepeatable moment in time.
+The marbled papers are produced by experts using 18th-century processes to take a print from the surface of a moving sheet of water prepared with oil and watercolour.
+Each is therefore an image of an unrepeatable moment in time.

 In a wink to the aura of uniqueness lost through mechanical reproduction and arguably retained by the prints, each work's translucent red frame appears to emit a soft glow under domestic room lighting.
 The frame's inner side is mirrored.
 This produces a Rorschach-test effect at the print's edges, adds to its unstable watery quality and leaves the dimensions it inhabits a little ambiguous.

-The four versions of Life Map (Tristram Shandy) shown at South Kiosk, above, were accompanied by Life Map (George III), above and below.
-This two-hundred-year-old gamesheet is an early example of the timeline as we know it now.
+The four versions of Life Map (Tristram Shandy) shown at South Kiosk were accompanied by Life Map (George III), a two-hundred-year-old gamesheet and an early example of the timeline as we know it now.
 Its rope-and-coin motif pictures history as a progressive, measurable sequence of steps along a line towards a highpoint in the figure of George III.
-This is the kind of life map Tristram Shandy tries to divert at its source.
+It is the kind of life map Tristram Shandy tries to divert at its source.

 I wrote about Tristram Shandy and some of my other favourite books for South Kiosk's recommended reading feature, here.For high resolution images, see my Flickr pages here.